scottocorp/job-matcher/README.md

 ```
 ## TODO:
 - More unit tests
-- Improving the efficiency: Currently I'm loading all the jobseekers & all the jobs and then doing the match.
-My next step was to first load all the jobs, then calculate the best match for each jobseeker, one at a time.
+- Improving the efficiency: I've updated the repo by using Pandas to better handle large inputs.